 Homemade Air Freshener Spray

 This is a simple, versatile spray that you can use to remove odors from any area, not just bathrooms.
-It can be used in the kitchen for cooking odors, laundry rooms for dirty clothing odors, mudrooms where smelly shoes are lurking, or even bedrooms.
-I use it in my front closet that seems to have a lingering “scent” that probably comes from age.
+It can also be used in the kitchen for cooking odors, laundry rooms for dirty clothing odors, mudrooms where smelly shoes are lurking, or even bedrooms.
+Finally, I even use it in my front closet that seems to have a lingering “scent” that probably comes from age.